Beyond Model Ranking: Predictability-Aligned Evaluation for Time Series Forecasting: Experiments

 \subsection{Time-Varying Predictability}

-Standard evaluation metrics, which average performance over an entire test set, implicitly assume that the forecasting task is statistically stationary.
-However, this assumption often fails for time series tasks.
-Focusing on a single channel, we move sample by sample, plotting two key metrics in parallel: the model's instantaneous error (MSE) and our measure of the data's predictable energy, decomposed by frequency.
+Standard evaluation metrics average errors over an entire test set, implicitly treating the forecasting task as statistically stationary.
+For real-world time series, this assumption is often violated: the amount of exploitable information can change over time, even within a single variable.

-The results, shown in Fig.~\ref{fig:predictable-stack-ch1}, are striking.
-We find that a model's performance is not random but is tightly coupled to the instantaneous predictable energy in the data.
-This reveals that predictability is not a fixed property of a dataset; it varies sharply from one moment to the next.
-This phenomenon, which we term predictability drift, means the forecasting task should be viewed not as a single problem, but as a time-varying mixture of easy and hard regimes.
+Figure~\ref{fig:predictable-stack-ch1} reveals a clear coupling between model error and the available predictable energy.
+When the total predictable share drops, or when the dominant predictable bands shift across time, the forecasting error rises sharply for both models.
+This shows that predictability is not a fixed property of a dataset; instead, the task alternates over time between easier and harder regimes.
+We refer to this time variation as \emph{predictability drift}.

-When the total predictable share is low, or when the dominant predictable bands shift rapidly, MSE spikes.
-These observations explain why aggregate test-set statistics often fail to discriminate models.
-Fluctuations in sample-level predictability always dominate realized error.
-They also motivate finer-grained evaluation protocols, such as band-wise diagnostics and predictability-aware reporting, which enable grouping evaluations conditioned on data characteristics and provide actionable guidance for model development.
+These observations also clarify why aggregate test-set statistics can be misleading: performance differences are partially confounded by the changing difficulty of the evaluated instances.
+They motivate difficulty-aware evaluation protocols, which can separate model limitations from fluctuations in the data and provide more actionable guidance for model development.